 This is not a cry to not be involved, but an invitation into greater areas of involvement which are exclusively available to the church.
 If the church doesn’t lobby here, no other institution can or will.
 Prayer and proclamation are two imperatives directly tied to the manifestation of the kingdom of God.

-Matt.
-24:14 “And this gospel of the kingdom will be preached in the whole inhabited earth for a testimony to all the nations, and then the end will come.”
+This gospel of the kingdom will be preached in the whole inhabited earth for a testimony to all the nations, and then the end will come. –Matt.
+24:14

 Vote, but more importantly pray and proclaim